catchorg/Catch2/docs/command-line.md

 Provide the name of a file that contains a list of test case names - one per line.
 Blank lines are skipped and anything after the comment character, ```#```, is ignored.

 A useful way to generate an initial instance of this file is to use the <a href="#list-test-names-only">list-test-names-only</a> option.
 This can then be manually curated to specify a specific subset of tests - or in a specific order.

+<a id="list-test-names-and-sources"></a>
+## Test names and source files
+<pre>--list-test-names-and-sources</pre>

+This option lists all available tests in a non-indented form on one line followed by it's source file and line number on the next line.

 <a id="list-test-names-only"></a>
 ## Just test names